 This medication may cause very serious blood disorders (decreased bone marrow function leading to low number of blood cells such as white cells, red cells, and platelets).
-This effect can decrease your body's ability to fight an infection, cause anemia, or cause your body to bruise or bleed easier.
+This effect can weaken the immune system/increase the risk of infection, cause anemia, or cause your body to bruise or bleed easier.
 Tell your doctor right away if you develop any of the following: signs of infection (fever, persistent sore throat), easy bruising/bleeding, unusual tiredness, fast/pounding heartbeat.

-When used in high doses, cladribine may cause very serious kidney or nerve disorders.
-Nerve disorders may also rarely occur in patients taking the normal dose of cladribine.
-Tell your doctor right away if you develop any of the following: change in the amount of urine, weakness/numbness/tingling in your hands/feet, inability to move your arms/legs.
+When used in high doses, cladribine may cause very serious kidney or nerve problems.
+Nerve problems may also rarely occur in patients taking the normal dose of cladribine.
+Get medical help right away if you develop any of the following: change in the amount of urine, weakness/numbness/tingling in your hands/feet, or inability to move your arms/legs.

 This medication is given by injection into a vein by a health care professional.
 Dosage is based on your weight and response to treatment.
 This medication is usually given continuously for 7 days in a row or as directed by your doctor.

 You Might Also Like

 This survey is being conducted by the WebMD marketing sciences department.

 Save up to 80% on your prescription with WebMDRx

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.